Propose and Edit Translations

 Sometimes a machine translation is just fine!
 In this case, you can select the Mark as human link for that phrase to mark that a human has looked at the translation and has approved it.

 Mark as Human During Import

 When importing translations, you can also mark them all as translated by a human by selecting the Mark all phrases as human reviewed. checkbox during the import.

-To better understand how a phrase is constructed when it has embedded HTML elements, click on the HTML link.
+To better understand how a phrase is constructed with embedded HTML elements, click on the HTML link.